Aliases for CCR9 Gene

 External Ids for CCR9 Gene

-The protein encoded by this gene is a member of the beta chemokine receptor family.
-It is predicted to be a seven transmembrane protein similar to G protein-coupled receptors.
-Chemokines and their receptors are key regulators of the thymocytes migration and maturation in normal and inflammation conditions.
-The specific ligand of this receptor is CCL25.
-It has been found that this gene is differentially expressed by T lymphocytes of small intestine and colon, suggested a role in the thymocytes recruitment and development that may permit functional specialization of immune responses in different segment of the gastrointestinal tract.
-This gene is mapped to the chemokine receptor gene cluster region.
-Two alternatively spliced transcript variants have been described.
-Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jan 2012]
+The protein encoded by this gene is a G protein-coupled receptor with seven transmembrane domains that belongs to the beta chemokine receptor family.
+Chemokines and their receptors are key regulators of thymocyte migration and maturation in normal and inflammation conditions.
+This gene is differentially expressed in T lymphocytes of the small intestine and colon, and its interaction with chemokine 25 contributes to intestinal intra-epithelial lymphocyte homing to the small intestine.
+This suggests a role for this gene in directing immune responses to different segments of the gastrointestinal tract.
+This gene and its exclusive ligand, chemokine 25, are overexpressed in a variety of malignant tumors and are closely associated with tumor proliferation, apoptosis, invasion, migration and drug resistance.
+This gene maps to the chemokine receptor gene cluster.
+Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Aug 2020]

 GeneCards Summary for CCR9 Gene

-CCR9 (Chemokine (C-C Motif) Receptor 9) is a Protein Coding gene.
-Diseases associated with CCR9 include celiac disease and ileitis.
-Among its related pathways are Signaling by GPCR and Akt Signaling.
-GO annotations related to this gene include chemokine receptor activity and C-C chemokine receptor activity.
+CCR9 (C-C Motif Chemokine Receptor 9) is a Protein Coding gene.
+Diseases associated with CCR9 include Ileitis and Celiac Disease 1.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and C-C chemokine receptor activity.
 An important paralog of this gene is CCR7.